mcsgeek/bootprep/ARCHITECTURE.md

 - Generates `/usr/lib/bootprep/bootprep-runtime.sh`.
 - Runs `update-grub`.

+`BOOTPREP_BTRFS_SNAPSHOT_BOOTING="true"` is the persistent enable switch for BootPrep's GRUB integration.
+The installer sets it once, allowing the generated GRUB configuration to remain BootPrep-aware without selecting a snapshot by itself.
+When no pending BootPrep state exists, normal root-subvolume resolution remains unchanged.

 During a prepare transaction, the engine also backs up and patches the vendor EFI `grub.cfg` prefix so the firmware-loaded GRUB configuration points into the selected snapshot.

 This integration is intended to preserve normal boot behavior when no pending BootPrep state exists.